giankbo/eye-movement/README.md

 </p>

 <p align="center" markdown="1">
   In this MIT xPRO JavaScript project, the mouse movement event is used to update the position of elements on the page.
-These elements called 'eyes' simulate the     eye tracking process.
+These elements called *eyes* simulate the     eye tracking process.
 </p>

 <p align="center">